apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ## Session 8 (10 on classes)

 ## Session 9 (11 on classes)
-- All beats can be configured to send data to Kibana directly, these have
+- All beats can be configured to send data to Kibana directly, these have pre-made dashboards that you can use but for using those you need to pass ` setup --dashboards --strict-perms=false ` flag

 ### AuditBeat
 - AuditBeat has a file integrity check